-Traditionally, they have been used by VJs to complement the musical performances of DJs and bands via software like Resolume, Serato DJ Pro, VDMX, or Modul8.
-However, over time VJs loops have started to be used in other areas, such as music videos, presentations or corporate events, weddings, church concerts, website background videos, or live streams.
+Traditionally, VJs have used them to complement the musical performances of DJs and bands via software like Resolume, Serato DJ Pro, VDMX, or Modul8.
+However, over time VJ loops have started to be used in other areas, such as music videos, presentations or corporate events, weddings, church concerts, website background videos, or live streams.

 How to Download VJ Loops?

 There are many sites and marketplaces where you can download or buy royalty-free video loops.
 You can find a detailed list with prices per VJ loop, pros, and cons in the blog post 10 Websites to Download VJ Loops.